Below you'll find a series of resources we have assembled for current LSM students.

 Penn First Plus serves as the hub of university efforts to enhance the academic experiences of students who are the first in their families to pursue a four-year baccalaureate degree or come from modest financial circumstances.

-Counseling and Psychological Services (CAPS), now a part of Student Health and Counseling, is the counseling center for the University of Pennsylvania.
-CAPS offers free and confidential services to all Penn undergraduate, graduate, and professional students.
+Student Health and Counseling is the counseling center for the University of Pennsylvania.
+SHC offers free and confidential counseling services to all Penn undergraduate, graduate, and professional students.
 Their goal is to assist students as they adjust to University life, manage personal and situational challenges, develop coping strategies, and grow personally and professionally.
-CAPS’ hope is that students will develop self-awareness, resilience, and skills for life-long learning.
+SHC’s hope is that students will develop self-awareness, resilience, and skills for life-long learning.

-There is also a Wellness at Wharton CAPS program available to students in the Wharton School.
-The Wharton branch of CAPs provides brief intervention, consultation, and referrals in a convenient, comfortable, familiar space for undergraduate, MBA, and doctoral business students.
+There is also a Wellness at Wharton program available to students in the Wharton School.
+The Wharton branch of SHC provides brief intervention, consultation, and referrals in a convenient, comfortable, familiar space for undergraduate, MBA, and doctoral business students.

 For information on Financial aid visit: https://srfs.upenn.edu/sfs